Marlins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Pete Alonso and the New York Mets take the field on Monday at LoanDepot park against Edward Cabrera, who will start for the Miami Marlins.
-First pitch is set for 6:40 PM ET.
+Francisco Alvarez and the New York Mets take the field on Tuesday at LoanDepot park against Braxton Garrett, who is starting for the Miami Marlins.
+First pitch is set for 6:40 PM ET for the second game of a three-game series.

-Bookmakers list the Marlins as -155 moneyline favorites, while giving the underdog Mets +125 moneyline odds.
-The matchup's total is set at 8.5 runs.
+The Mets are listed as +135 moneyline underdogs for this matchup against the favored Marlins (-160).
+The game's total is set at 8 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.